esphome/esphome-docs/components/sensor/accumulator.rst

 ==================

 .. seo::
-    :description: Instructions for setting up sensors that Accumelates values.
+    :description: Instructions for setting up sensors that Accumulates values.
     :image: sigma.png

 The ``accumulator`` sensor is a helper sensor that can accumulate values from other sensors.